 Musically speaking, the year was a good one.
 Coming now are the in my opinion best songs, albums and mixes of the year 2014.
 As opposed to the Internet’s Busiest Music Nerd my list starts at the top.

-🔗 1.
+🔗 Jump to heading 1.
 Metronomy – The Most Immaticulate Haircut

 Metronomy make their way into my ears on a regular basis over the last years with their incredibly addicting earworms.
 Songs like A Thing For Me, The Look or the remix of Gorillaz’ El Mañana usually play a couple of times when I decide to listen to them.

-🔗 2.
+🔗 Jump to heading 2.
 BADBADNOTGOOD – Can’t Leave The Night

 The first thing I heard from BADBADNOTGOOD was the very good CMYK/DMZ Live in London which was going around the blogs this year.
 At this time they also released their third album III.
 By the way, great video by Connor Olthuis.